zerotier/libzt/README.md

 # Error handling

 Calling a `zts_*` function will result in one of the following return codes.
 Only when `ZTS_ERR` is returned will `zts_errno` be set.
-It's values closely mirror those used in standard socket interfaces and are defined in [ext/lwip/src/include/lwip/errno.h](ext/lwip/src/include/lwip/errno.h).
+Its values closely mirror those used in standard socket interfaces and are defined in `./ext/lwip/src/include/lwip/errno.h`.

  - `ZTS_ERR_OK`: No error
  - `ZTS_ERR`: Error (see `zts_errno`for more information)